WWF-International/browser-support-wwf-uk/README.md

 ### Level one supported browsers

-* Internet Explorer 10 and 11
+* Internet Explorer 11
-* Edge 12 to latest version
+* Edge 13 to latest version
 * Firefox 52 to latest version
 * Safari 9 to latest version
 * Chrome 49 to latest version